devadalberto/minecraft-in-docker/readme.md

 ## Special Thanks
 - [Geoff Bourne | creator of itzg docker image](https://github.com/itzg/docker-minecraft-server)

-## More thanks to all those who posted their issues and ways to solve it on the internet :)
+## Thanks to all those who posted their issues and ways to solve it on the internet
 - [scratchisthebest (at reddit)](https://www.reddit.com/r/feedthebeast/comments/e2zogj/where_to_find_mod_and_file_ids_for_mods/)
 - [Josh Barrat](https://serialized.net/2021/02/minecraft_server_docker/)
 - [AllTheMods Team](https://github.com/AllTheMods/ATM-8)